Ground source heat pump

-Efficiency is given as a coefficient of performance (CoP) which is typically in the range 3 – 6, meaning that the devices provide 3 – 6 units of heat for each unit of electricity used.
-Setup costs are higher than for other heating systems due to the requirement to install ground loops over large areas or drill bore holes, and for this reason air source heat pumps are often used instead.
+Efficiency is given as a coefficient of performance (CoP) which is typically in the range 3-6, meaning that the devices provide 3-6 units of heat for each unit of electricity used.
+Setup costs are higher than for other heating systems, due to the requirement of installing ground loops over large areas or of drilling bore holes, hence ground source is often installed when new blocks of flats are built.
+Air-source heat pumps have lower set-up costs but have a lower CoP in very cold or hot weather.

 Thermal properties of the ground

 Ground-source heat pumps take advantage of the difference between the ambient temperature and the temperature at various depths in the ground.